GarethW85/To-Do-App/README.md

          if this was a mistake you can undo it by double clicking on the name of the item to unmark it.
 Step 6 : Once you have created your list you can delete everything if you are just testing it by clicking <br>
          on the trash can icon next to the + button.<br>
-Step 7 : You can sort the list in Alphabetical order by clicking "SORT".  <br>
+Step 7 : You can sort the list in Alphabetical order by clicking the down arrow button labled with AZ.  <br>
-Step 8 : ENJOY THE APP :)  <br>
+Step 8 : ENJOY THE APP ... give it a go below :)  <br>

 <a href="https://raw.githack.com/GarethW85/To-Do-App/main/todo.html"><h2>DEMO LIVE</h2></a>